oseughu/foodstop/README.md

 # Foodstop Order/Delivery API

 This api provides food order and delivery services.
 It is a RESTful API built with typescript, node, express, mongoose, and redis.
+Tests were written with mocha, chai and supertest.

 ## Steps to run this project